How to Start an LLC in Texas? | 11 Steps To Follow

 What Happens to LLC When an Owner Dies in Texas?

-Can a Single-Member LLC Be a Parent Company?
+Can a Single-Member LLC Be a Parent Company in Texas?

-Parent companies are usually not doing business in the state in which they're set up (i.e., their home state), but often child companies are doing business, and so they need to be registered locally.
+In Texas, a single-member LLC can be a parent company regardless of whether single-member or multi-member.
+Parent companies are usually not doing business in the state they're set up (i.e., their home state), but often child companies do business.
+Hence, they need to be registered locally.